If you’ve ever gone on Pinterest or Instagram, then you know about Morocco’s famous blue city, Chefchaouen, nicknamed the “blue pearl of Morocco.”

 Practical info about visiting Chefchaouen

-We stayed at an Airbnb in Chefchaouen with the nicest family (they also have a guesthouse called Dar Besmellah).
+We stayed at Dar Besmellah in Chefchaouen, which is run by the nicest family.
 The dad actually works in Oslo, so the son spoke some Norwegian!
 So random.
 And the daughter showed us to the local hammam when we were sad about the rain.
+Check current rates and availability here

 Danielle and I both flew into Casablanca, so to get to Chefchaouen from Casablanca we took the CTM bus, which took 6.5 hours and cost 140 MAD.
 Then to get to Fes from Chefchaouen we again took the CTM bus, which took 4.5 hours and cost 75 MAD.